You’re never too old for (deep) learning

 Unlike many traditional machine-learning algorithms, deep networks perform automatic feature learning as opposed to manual feature engineering.
-Since feature extraction is often a time-consuming task and not straight-forward, deep learning provides a way to bypass this in problems were we struggle to reason about optimal features.
+Since feature extraction is often a time-consuming task and not straightforward, deep learning provides a way to bypass this in problems where we struggle to reason about optimal features.

-In general, introducing manual intervention in the learning process, typically results in sub-optimal performance.
-Deep learning removes the classifical feature engineering part from the machine learning pipeline, at the cost of increased data needs.
+In general, introducing manual intervention in the learning process typically results in sub-optimal performance.
+Deep learning removes the classical feature engineering part from the machine learning pipeline, at the cost of increased data needs.